Chief's Luau: Wet'n'Wild

 Feel our Island Spirit!

 When you arrive, you’re greeted in the traditional way: with a lei.
 Feel like part of one big ohana (family) as you join the tropical party.
-Some of the special treats this luau includes are an all-you-can-eat Hawaiian buffet and an adult beverage, as well as seating in the Aloha section for terrific views of the Polynesian performances.
+Some of the special treats this luau includes are an all-you-can-eat Hawaiian buffet and an adult beverage, as well as seating with terrific views of the Polynesian performances.

 The Chiefs Luau is sure to entice all of your senses.
 Smell and taste the exotic flavors of Hawaiian-style food, including kalua pig slow cooked in a traditional imu – an underground oven lined with hot lava stones.
 Lomi-lomi salmon, poi (pounded taro root), and imu-roasted vegetables are served, along with new and familiar island staples.